Lolita (1962 film): Plot

-Humbert Humbert, a middle-aged British professor of French literature, arrives in Ramsdale, New Hampshire, intending to spend the summer before his professorship begins at Beardsley College, Ohio.
-He searches for a room to rent, and Charlotte Haze, a sexually frustrated widow, invites him to stay at her house.
-After declining, he sees her young daughter, Dolores, affectionately nicknamed "Lolita".
+Humbert Humbert, a middle-aged European professor of French literature, arrives in Ramsdale, New Hampshire, searching for summer accommodation before his professorship begins at Beardsley College, Ohio.
+Charlotte Haze, a sexually frustrated widow, offers him a room to rent at her house.
+Initially uninterested, Humbert changes his mind when he sees Charlotte's young daughter Dolores, nicknamed "Lolita", and is immediately smitten with her.

-Infatuated with Dolores, Humbert accepts Charlotte's offer and becomes a lodger in the Haze household.
-However, Charlotte wants all of Humbert's time for herself and plans to send Dolores to an all-girl sleepaway camp for the summer.
-After the Hazes depart for camp, the maid gives Humbert a letter from Charlotte, confessing her love for him and demanding that he vacate at once unless he feels the same way.
-The letter says that if Humbert is still in the house when she returns, Charlotte will know her love is requited, and he must marry her.
-Despite laughing while reading the letter, Humbert marries Charlotte.
+Wanting Humbert's time for herself, Charlotte sends Dolores to an all-girl summer camp.
+After the Hazes depart for camp, the maid gives Humbert a love confession letter from Charlotte demanding that he vacate immediately, unless he reciprocates and marries her.
+Despite laughing while reading the letter, Humbert stays and marries Charlotte.

-In Lolita's absence, Humbert becomes more withdrawn, and Charlotte grows increasingly unfulfilled and upset.
-Charlotte discovers Humbert's diary entries detailing his passion for Dolores and describing Charlotte as "obnoxious" and "brainless."
-Distraught, she runs outside, but is hit by a car and dies.
+In Lolita's absence, Humbert becomes withdrawn, and Charlotte grows unfulfilled and upset.
+She discovers Humbert's diary detailing his passion for Dolores and his contempt for Charlotte.
+Distraught, she runs outside, is hit by a car and dies.
+Humbert is visited by Charlotte's friends, who mistake his apathy with suicidal ideation and reveal that she had little time left anyway, since nephritis affected her single kidney.